The project itself :

 Project Overview

 Aether is a speculative synthetic nervous system designed to restore proprioception and kinesthesia for individuals recovering from neurological injuries like strokes or traumatic brain injuries.
 Inspired by my perspective as a veteran and my mother’s rehabilitation journey, the system integrates wearable hardware with dual-mode software to repair the body’s internal feedback loops.
-The goal is to restore physical autonomy and sensory grounding by bridging the communication gap between the mind and the body.
+The goal is to restore physical autonomy and sensory grounding by bridging the communication gap between thought and form.

 Problem: